ariskycode/dev.to-blogs/blog-posts/first-post-and-its-automated/first-post-and-its-automated.md

 published: false
 title: "First post and IT'S AUTOMATED"
 cover_image: ""
-description: Create a post that is version controlled in Github and auto-published using Github Actions
+description: "Create a post that is version controlled in Github and auto-published using Github Actions"
 tags: devto, publication, blogpost, continuousdeployment, github
 series:
 canonical_url: